Travel insurance for seniors

 Cycling

-What optional extras can I add to my Travel Insurance?
+What optional extras can I add to travel insurance as a senior?

 Rental car excess